Detail of the surface of a chalcedony geode with a crack full of glue

 Where the two materials intersect, there is white crystal growth that extends from the stalactite onto and into the surface of the calcite.
 There is no visible clean line where crystal growth appears interrupted or offset, as you would expect if the rhomb had popped off.

-Check major cracks for glue
+Check major cracks and fractures for glue

 Detail of glue in a fracture line.
 The points nearby are textured as if composed of small blades.